 The Yale Center for Dyslexia and Creativity: https://dyslexia.yale.edu

-• Understandably, parents of children with dyslexia may feel overwhelmed, discouraged, fearful, and anxious upon hearing the diagnosis.
-Though dyslexia is a life-long condition, a child can and will be able to read with appropriate intervention and support from the school setting, teachers, and parents.
+• It’s entirely understandable for parents of children with dyslexia to feel overwhelmed, discouraged, fearful, or anxious upon receiving the diagnosis.
+While dyslexia is a lifelong condition, children can and will learn to read with the right interventions and support from their schools, teachers, and parents.

 *Steven Spielberg, diagnosed at age 60